 Smile Down the Runway is a Japanese manga series by Kotoba Inoya.
 It was serialized in Kodansha's Weekly Shōnen Magazine from May 2017 to July 2021 and has been collected in twenty-two tankōbon volumes.
-The manga is published in North America by Kodansha USA.
+Kodansha USA digitally published the manga in North America.
 An anime television series adaptation by Ezo'la aired from January 10 to March 27, 2020 on the Animeism programming block.
 Funimation produced a SimulDub of the series, which premiered on January 24, 2020.

-Chiyuki Fujito has a dream: to become a Fashion Model.
+Chiyuki Fujito has a dream: to become a model.
 The problem is she's too short to be one, and everyone around her tells her so.
 But no matter what they say, she won't give up.
-Her classmate, a poor student named Ikuto Tsumura, also has a dream: to become a Fashion Designer.
+Her classmate, a poor student named Ikuto Tsumura, also has a dream: to become a fashion designer.
 The two decide to combine their dreams and overcome the naysayers.

 Smile Down the Runway provides examples of the following tropes:

 - 12-Episode Anime: This is the total amount of episodes the anime adaptation has.

 - Always Camp: Hazime mentions that there are a lot of gays in the fashion industry, although the only explicitly gay character that has been seen is Carlos.